awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

 1. If you do not already have an S3 bucket to use, [create one](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)\.

 1. Attach a policy to your bucket\.
 Use the policy pattern described in [Preparing an Amazon S3 bucket for audit reports](#s3-access)\.
-For information about attaching a policy, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)
+For information about attaching a policy, see [Adding a bucket policy using the Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)

 1. Use the `[create\-certificate\-authority\-audit\-report](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/create-certificate-authority-audit-report.html)` command to create the audit report and to place it in the prepared S3 bucket\.